Kong/docs.konghq.com/app/_hub/kong-inc/application-registration/index.md

 publisher: Kong Inc.
 version: 1.0.0

-desc: Self-service portal developer credentials against specific services.
+desc: Allow portal developers to register applications against services
 description: |
   Applications allow registered developers on Kong Developer Portal to authenticate with OAuth against a Service on Kong.
 Admins can